gsmainclusivetechlab/b4ll-callcentre/README.md

 ### Cleanup

 1. Run `yarn deploy:clean` to remove the whole AWS stack

+## Twilio Setup

+1. Buy a virtual phone number on Twilio
+2. Obtain webhook URL
+    - If local development, start the server then use ngrok to make it globally accessible
+    - If deployed version, copy the API server url from the CloudFormation Output
+3. Change the "A Call Comes In" webhook URL on the Twilio dashboard
+4. Dial the virtual number and test your application